zenml-io/zenml/docs/book/advanced-guide/getting_started_on_gcp.md

 export GCP_LOCATION=<GCP_LOCATION> # for example 'europe-west3'
 ```

-## Step 4/10 Enable Secrets Manager
+## Step 4/10 Enable SSL ger

-The secrets manager will be needed so that the orchestrator will have secure
+The SSL ger will be needed so that the orchestrator will have secure
 access to the other resources.
 [Here](https://console.cloud.google.com/marketplace/product/google/secretmanager.googleapis.com)
 is where you'll be able to enable the secrets manager.